 This paper touches on different fields of macroeconomics.
 First, the model has roots in the literature concerning high heterogeneity among households, a path that started at the end of the 1980s (Imrohoroğlu, 1989; Huggett, 1993; Aiyagari, 1994).
-Krusell and Smith (1998) were the first to include aggregate uncertainty in such models, although their findings suggest that household heterogeneity has little impact on aggregate dynamics, such as consumption, investment, and output.However, the Great Recession and increase in inequalities have raised interest in this topic, and an increasing number of scholars are striving to build algorithms capable of solving models with greater and more complex heterogeneity (e.g., Bayer and Luetticke, 2020; Auclert et al., 2021).
+Rising inequalities and the impact of the Great Recession have fueled interest in this field, leading to increased efforts by scholars to design algorithms that can handle models with higher degrees of complexity and heterogeneity (e.g., Bayer and Luetticke, 2020; Auclert et al., 2021).